NadavIs56/AI_Technology_Resources_Hub/README.md

 <br>

 # Tutorials
-A collection of open-source projects, code, and tutorials.
+A collection of open-source projects and code tutorials.

 | Repository Name | Description | Link |
 | --------------- | ----------- | ---- |